Black Saturday bushfires: Events of 7 February 2009

-A total of 358 firefighting personnel, mainly from the Country Fire Authority (CFA) and Department of Sustainability and Environment (DSE), were deployed across the state on Friday evening (6 February) in anticipation of the extreme conditions the following day.
+More than 19,000 firefighting personnel, mainly from the Country Fire Authority (CFA) and Department of Sustainability and Environment (DSE), were deployed across the state on Friday evening (6 February) in anticipation of the extreme conditions the following day.
 By mid-morning Saturday, hot northwesterly winds in excess of 100 km/h hit the state, accompanied by extremely high temperatures and extremely low humidity; a total fire ban was declared for the entire state of Victoria.

 As the day progressed, the highest-ever temperatures recorded to date were reached.
 Melbourne hit 46.4 C, the hottest temperature ever recorded for the city and humidity levels dropped to as low as two percent.
 The McArthur Forest Fire Danger Index reached unprecedented levels, ranging from 160 to over 200.
 This was higher than the fire weather conditions experienced on Black Friday in 1939 and Ash Wednesday in 1983.

-Around midday, as wind speeds were reaching their peak, an incorrectly-rigged 'SWER' (single-wire earth return) mains power cable was ripped down at Kilmore East.
+Around midday, as wind speeds were reaching their peak, an incorrectly rigged 'SWER' (single-wire earth return) mains power cable was ripped down at Kilmore East.
 This sparked a bushfire that became the deadliest and most intense firestorm ever recorded in Australia.
 The overwhelming majority of fire activity occurred between the afternoon of 7 February and 7:00 pm, a period when wind speed and temperature were at their highest, and humidity at its lowest.